Fujifilm X-T100 vs Panasonic FZ150

 It is notable that the X-T100 has a microphone port, which is missing on the FZ150.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the FZ150 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ150 was succeeded by the Panasonic FZ200.
+Both the X-T100 and the FZ150 have been discontinued, but can regularly be found used on eBay.
+The FZ150 was replaced by the Panasonic FZ200, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Is the Fujifilm X-T100 better than the Panasonic FZ150 or vice versa?
 The listing below highlights the relative strengths of the two models.